-Some say that the town was named after a beautiful fairy that was walled in its foundations, some that it was a beautiful princess that jumped to her death from the highest tower.
+Some say that the town was

+named after a beautiful fairy that was walled in its foundations, some that it was a beautiful princess that jumped to her death from the highest tower.
 Others like the story of a blue-haired ox that slept in the shade of a walnut, next to a flowering rose, so in that exact place a town was built that was as tough as a walnut and as beautiful as a rose.
 Although it is assumed that the impressive Ružica grad (literally "Rose town") above Orahovica was founded before 1220, it is uncertain when exactly it was built, who its builders were, or how its big stone blocks were brought to the top of the hill, on the North-east slopes of Papuk Mountain.

 Out of the eight old medieval towns on the slopes of Papuk, one of the most beautiful ones is situated on the southern slopes of Lapjak hill near the village of Velika, the entrance to the Nature Park.
 Built in the 13th century, it was originally owned by the Befekijevci family from Velika, and after the Ottoman conquest became a military outpost.
 Its unusual, elongated pentagonal plan, whose monumental northern façade resembles the prow of a ship, differentiates it from all other forts in the area.
-It is only partly preserved, drawing the attention of day-trippers and hikers that find themselves on the Lapjak educacentury, and it has been the property of the Cathedral Chapter of Đakovo since the 19th century.
-The town was inhabited until 1943, so it has been well-preserved and has become a must-see spot for hikers and nature lovers.
-By the decree of Pope John Paul II, the medieval town of Kaptol is now owned by
+It is only partly preserved, drawing the attention of day-trippers and hikers that find themselves on the Lapjak educational trail.

-Slavonia has always held an important strategic position, as evidenced by the remnants of old towns and forts, such as the early medieval fort in Lovčić near Slavonski Brod, the old town of Čaklovac on the slopes of Psunj Mountain, the medieval towers in Erdut, the Sarengrad forts...
+Slavonia has always held an important strategic position, as evidenced by the remnants of old towns and forts, such as the early medieval fort in Lovčić near Slavonski Brod, the old town of Čaklovac on the slopes of Psunj Mountain, the medieval towers in Erdut, the Šarengrad forts...

 The medieval town Kaptol, also situated on the periphery of Papuk, was once a distinguished part of the Collegiate Chapter of St Peter in Požega, founded in the 13th century.
 With the advent of the Ottoman rule in 16th-century Slavonia, it served as the residence of the infamous Dizdar Agha.
-The fort was renovated in the 18th
+The fort was renovated in the 18th century, and it has been the property of the Cathedral Chapter of Đakovo since the 19th century.
+The town was inhabited until 1943, so it has been well-preserved and has become a must-see spot for hikers and nature lovers.
+By the decree of Pope John Paul II, the medieval town of Kaptol is now owned by the Požega Bishopric.